lumerix7/ragflow-knowledge-mcp-server/README.md

 export SIMP_LOGGER_LOG_FILE=/path/to/mcp.log
 export SIMP_LOGGER_LOG_LEVEL=DEBUG

-# Run server directly
+# This server can be run directly from the command line:
 ragflow-knowledge-mcp-server --config=/path/to/config.yaml

-# Or run with python
+# Alternatively, it can be run as a Python module:
 python -m ragflow_knowledge_mcp_server --config=/path/to/config.yaml

-# Or run with uv
+# This server can also be run using `uv`:
 uv run ragflow-knowledge-mcp-server --config=/path/to/config.yaml
 ```